catalyst-cloud/catalystcloud-docs/source/metrics/overview.rst

 Here are the aggregation methods available on our pre-aggregated metrics:

 .. list-table::
+  :width: 75%
   :header-rows: 1
+  :widths: 15 60

   * - Aggregation Method
     - Description
   * - ``mean``
     - The mean of the collected datapoints for the time period.
       Available for most metric types.
   * - ``rate:mean``
     - The rate-of-change of the mean of the collected datapoints.
       Available for cumulative metrics, such as CPU time consumed.
   * - ``max``
     - The maximum value from the collected datapoints.
       Available for gauge metrics, such as block/object storage usage.
   * - ``sum``
     - All collected datapoints for the time period added together.
       Available for delta metrics, such as network traffic.
   * - ``last``
     - The last recorded datapoint (chronologically) for the time period.
       Available for status metrics.

 When using the :ref:`metrics-aggregates-api` to re-aggregate measures on the fly, additional aggregation methods are available. `Here is a full list of the available aggregation methods`_.